willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

 a great mobile first layout that will adapt very well as well as my belief that I can make use of the jumbotron function to easily achieve the rectangle and squares based layout I designed in my wireframes.

+The layout was an interesting choice, as the site was originally designed as a 5 page site, with all 5 of those pages easily reachable via the navbar, but, due to the simplicity of the sections and the fact alot of my content was repeating itself, my mentor adviced that I could very likely achieve a site that was more functional and far simpler by making it one page.
+I was able to move the sections directly across with very little adjustment and by only removing a few repeating parts and convert the entire thing into a one page website, with the navbar still working, but simply navigating to different headers instead of html files.
+This does mean that my wireframes are somewhat outdated now, but I feel they still show the design well as the sections - for the most part - look the same, but are simply now on one page.

 [Back to Table of Contents](#links-to-relevant-articles)

 <a></a>